Scales-Nature-Park/start-native-app/docs/user-readme.md

 ## Permissions
 There are 2 permissions that a user may have:

+#### Read Permission:
-**Read Permission**: Under this permission you will have access to [Search Screen](#search) and all its functionalities.
+Under this permission you will have access to [Search Screen](#search) and all its functionalities.

+#### Write Permission:
-**Write Permission**: Under this permission you will have access to the Submit button in the data entry screen allowing you to submit data to the database.
+Under this permission you will have access to the Submit button in the data entry screen allowing you to submit data to the database.

-Acquiring those permissions can be requested from a senior staff member who has access to the admin windows app.
+> Acquiring those permissions can be requested from a senior staff member who has access to the admin windows app.

 ## Modes
 There are 2 modes for this app: